Statistics show that long term joint pain is one of the most common chronic pain conditions.

 Are you one of those suffering?

-Practicing a daily affirmation might not have been your first option for treatment, but research shows it can help to improve your overall wellbeing.
+Practicing a positive affirmation might not have been your first option for treatment, but there is evidence to show it can improve your overall wellbeing.

-Part of learning how to recite a daily mantra is choosing the right words.
+Part of learning how to use affirmations is choosing the right words.

-To inspire you, take a look at our list of 10 positive affirmations for people living with joint aches and pains:
+To inspire you, take a look at our list of 10 affirmations for rheumatoid arthritis as well as other forms of the condition:

 1. I am slowly healing.